CAM(OPCS) Optical Printer Control System CAM(OPCS)

 and therefore can handle values in the range of +/-2 billion.

-However, the counter /display/ has a digit limit, and the
+However, the frame counter /display/ has a limited number of

 For 'bigcounters yes' (See BIGCOUNTERS(OPCSDEFS)), the limit